-The waterfront framework incorporated a seven year financial plan which came to an end in June 08.
+The Waterfront Framework incorporated a seven year financial plan which came to an end in June 2008.

-In December 2008 Wellington City Council approved a new 10 year financial plan which included a \$15 million short term advance to manage timing difference with commercial proceeds and public space expenditure.
-This plan also reflected the transfer of the implementation of the waterfront project from WWL to Council from 1 July 2010.
-This financial plan was incorporated into WCC's 2009-2019 LTCCP.
+In December 2008 Wellington City Council approved a new 10 year financial plan which included a \$15.0 million short term advance to manage timing difference with commercial proceeds and public space expenditure.
+The latest 10-year financial forecasts anticipate a maximum balance of the short term advance of \$13.8 million in 2010/11.